pvcraven/2019_spring_web_dev/source/final/luangaphayvong/index.rst

 .. note::

-    As an add on to get the last result ``_`` can be used to get that.
+    As an add on to get the last result, "``_``" can be used to get that.

 Node Package Manager (NPM)
 --------------------------
-NPM has two main functionalities, online repositories for node.js pakcages and modules, and command line utility to install Node.js packages, do version management and dependency management.
+NPM has two main functionalities: online repositories for node.js packages and modules, and command line utility to install Node.js packages, and do version management and dependency management.

 To check the current version of NPM just do the type the following in the command